AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_vector_field_effects.md

 Returns a vector with the sin of each component of *a* in its components.

 >   For some additional examples of vector field definitions, see the *.vector_field* files under *core/entities/vector_fields*.
-These definitions provide the basis for the vector field entities and scripts described under [Setting up vector fields in the Stingray editor], but you can also use them to add those effects to a `VectorField` object that you create yourself in Lua.
+These definitions provide the basis for the vector field entities and scripts described under [Setting up vector fields in the editor], but you can also use them to add those effects to a `VectorField` object that you create yourself in Lua.